-Employee Tuition Waiver and Reimbursement Program
+Employee Tuition Waiver Program

 The Tuition Waiver Program allows FAMU employees to attend classes at the University and is available every semester.
 Under this program, all full-time Executive Service, A&P, Faculty, and USPS employees who meet the academic requirements may be allowed to enroll for up to six credit hours without payment of registration, capital improvement, building, and if applicable, out-of-state fees.
 In addition to the Office of Human Resources, the Registrar's Office, Student Accounts, Financial Aid, and Student Affairs also participate in the Tuition Waiver approval/funding process.
-The tuition waiver program covers tuition and some associated fees.
+The tuition waiver program covers tuition.
 The employee is responsible for expenses not covered by the waiver.
-The applicant is responsible for registering only during late registration.
-FAMU employees registering for classes before the late registration period will not be approved for Tuition Waivers.
+The applicant is responsible for registration period will not be approved for tuition waiver.
 Tuition waivers are unavailable for thesis, dissertations, internships, directed individual studies, etc. Student Accounts/Financial Aid are responsible for posting the Tuition Waiver funds.
-The Tuition Reimbursement program allows full-time Executive Service, A&P, Faculty, and USPS employees who have been employed with FAMU for at least one year to be reimbursed for classes attended at a University within the Florida State University System and is available for the fall and spring semesters only.
-Tuition Reimbursement courses are not offered beyond the master's level.